cjeller1592/cjeller-site/_posts/2020-10-28-learning-tools-with-other-tools.md

 88/tcp open  kerberos-sec
 ```

 Okay, the port is up.
-Did the VM get blocked from Honeyports?
+Did the VM get blocked by Honeyports?
 When I go back to my Honeyports laptop, the VM's IP address is not on the blocked list.
 Awesome!
 This proves that a SYN scan is indeed a stealthy scan.

 So what would a loud scan look like?
 One Nmap scan I like to use is the version scan.
 This not only checks to see what ports are open but does its best to grab information about the services running on those ports.
 To set up this scan in Nmap, I'll do the same thing as before but specify `-sV` instead.